 - largest gate opening (providing the easiest clipping)

-- lightest options (in part thanks to the narrow bottom)
+- the lightest carabiner option (in part thanks to the narrow bottom)

 - generally more expensive than other shapes (more complicated to design/forge)